-With this software, you can do almost everything that Windows permits, like browsing the web, editing documents, checking mails and connecting with social networks as well as viewing HD videos and high resolution images.
+With this software, you can do almost everything that Windows permits, like browsing the web, editing documents, checking emails and connecting with social networks as well as viewing HD videos and high-resolution images.

 Google’s Chrome platform is one of the most lightweight and snappy Linux distros out there, but the only issue is that it isn’t released in the form of a standalone installer.
 So you basically need enough knowledge to build it from scratch.
 Luckily, there are developers out there that have done the needful and have even made their work available online.